BryanJ1ang/Java-Chess/README.md

 # Java Chess
+### Updated webapp
+Game has been ported to a webapp.
+You can find the repo [here](https://github.com/BryanJ1ang/chess-spring)

 ## The Game
 This is a desktop Chess application that supports pass-and-play multiplayer between two players.
 The app also includes a save game feature, as such, it could be useful for players to practice Chess openings (strategies)